ROCm/rocSHMEM/docs/install.rst

 Building Dependencies
 ---------------------------

 rocSHMEM requires ROCm-Aware Open MPI and UCX.
-Other MPI implementations, such as MPICH, are not fully tested.
+Other MPI implementations, such as MPICH, have not been fully tested.

 To build and configure ROCm-Aware UCX v1.17.0 or later, run: